40.011: Employee Recognition Awards

 recognition are used to improve performance, motivate employees, build confidence and

 increase employee retention.
 Departments may choose whether or not to develop a

 defined reward program.
 In absence of a defined reward program, units may give

 awards in recognition of extraordinary performance or achievement.

 These are documented reward programs developed, communicated, and implemented in consultation with the university human resources (UHR) compensation office.
 Defined reward program awards may be offered to provide incentives to measurably increase:

 - General employee morale or health.

-- Recognition of extraordinary performance or achievement: Employee awards may be offered to provide after-the-fact reward for performance or achievement that is outside the bounds of what is ordinarily expected in the position, in these three areas:
+These are awards offered to provide after-the-fact reward for performance or achievement that is outside the bounds of what is ordinarily expected in the position, in these three areas: